Muschamp Rd

 Another thing I did differently was stay in more of a serviced apartment than a traditional hotel.
 I booked it through CTrip and I can’t recommend it for tourists.
 The location wasn’t bad nor was the price.
 My apartment was big and clean but although I had a kitchen I had no cutlery or pots or pans even my fridge didn’t seem to be on at first.
 What I really missed was having an actual lobby and a front desk you can ask questions at, the staff spoke little English.
 Serviced apartments are probably aimed at people staying longer or business people or even families.
 I had two queen sized beds in my room.
 I think unless I find a significantly better job I will have to start booking even more affordable lodging.

 I probably should have booked my flight home through Shenzhen.
 I could have done a day trip to Shenzhen or even overnight but opted instead to go to Kaiping to see the Diaolou.
-They are trying to market this as an unique experience and I guess it is.
+They are trying to market this as a unique experience and I guess it is.
 It is an honest to goodness UNESCO heritage site but it is not that famous and not that impressive compared to say Angkor Wat.
-But it is several hours from Guangzhou by bus.
+But it is only several hours from Guangzhou by bus.
 It is doable in a day but you can not see all the villages.
 There are plenty of buses to Kaiping.
 Once at the Kaiping bus depot you take bus 17, the smallest bus.
 What they don’t tell you at the Kaiping bus depot information desk is that bus 17 drops you off on the side of the road and you walk about 2 km to the village of Zili which is perhaps the most famous, though isn’t the one featured on UNESCO’s website.
 There are a half dozen villages or sights and 40 km of walking trails.
 You could of course rent a bike.
 There is a big free air conditioned bus which loops around the villages, but the information desk doesn’t mention this, but in order to get back to the bus depot you take bus 17 or 6.
 I should have researched this a bit more I guess.

 I took the metro from the airport which is currently being expanded to my hotel.
 This took a long time.
 People asked me why I didn’t take the express bus on WeChat.
 Well let me tell you there are over ten different airport express buses and some of them go to hotels, some go to bus depots or train stations, they cost more than the subway and here is the kicker, they are slower due to traffic.
 So if you want to sit in an air conditioned bus, book a hotel that a bus runs to and enjoy your slow trip into town.
 However if you are in a hurry to catch a plane and you packed reasonably light and don’t mind standing on a crowded subway, Guangzhou like Shanghai and Beijing has a huge modern subway that announces all the stations in English.

-As always, I uploaded my pictures to Flickr but this time although I took over 200 photos I uploaded very few.
+As always, I uploaded my pictures to Flickr but this time although I took over 200 photos and ended up uploading very few.
 I just don’t trust the Internet in China.
 Flickr’s embed code seems to get fancier and fancier.
 I’ll just go with a few smaller embedded pictures and trust that the truly motivated know how to click on links.
 One day I will have to try the slide show feature.
 It also seems to fight with the WordPress plugin I use to make it easier to pin my images.
-Pinterest and Flickr feuded briefly but now they are cool, but Twitter and Facebook seem to be social networks of choice everywhere except in China where it is all about WeChat.
+Pinterest and Flickr feuded briefly but now they are cool, but Twitter and Facebook seem to be social networks of choice everywhere except in China, where it is all about WeChat.
 I still refuse to join Tumblr though sometimes others seem to be able to share my embedded Flickr photos on that social network.

 I was surprised that the WiFi in my hotel works better than in my apartment in Shanghai.
 I need a better job obviously and a different apartment in Shanghai.
 VPN access is not 100% reliable so although I spent time uploading photos and checking into Facebook in Starbucks and probably the Strand Beer Cafe not everyone can pull this off.
 Some free WiFi networks require a Chinese cellphone number others will let you get by with just following them on WeChat.
 Moral of the story download and install WeChat if you plan to travel in China.